SavioFengGit/The-Metasploit-Framework-MSF/README.md

     -x, --execute-command COMMAND    Execute the specified console commands (use ; for multiples) -h, --help                       Show this message

-# My Personal List of modules for Enumeration:
+# My List of modules for Enumeration:
 ## FTP 21:
 	• use auxiliary/scanner/ftp/ftp_version
 	  set RHOSTS 192.51.147.3